Dispersal Act

 The Dispersal Act (Spreidingswet), formally known as the Asylum Reception Facilities in Municipalities (Enablement) Act (Wet gemeentelijke taak mogelijk maken asielopvangvoorzieningen), is a Dutch statute intended to better distribute asylum seekers across municipalities.
 Introduced by Minister for Migration Eric van der Burg, it was passed by the House of Representatives in October 2023 and by the Senate in January 2024.

-A new governing coalition – formed in May 2024 – intends to repeal the act.

 Contents

 The bill has made municipalities co-responsible for sheltering asylum seekers.
 To ensure a fair distribution, the cabinet member in charge of immigration should once per two years assess per province the accommodation necessary to house all refugees.
 The King's commissioner facilitates negotiations within a province between municipalities to determine a distribution of the required capacity.
 Municipalities receive financial incentives for sheltering special groups of asylum seekers and for providing more accommodation than required.
 The baseline for the latter is determined by a combination of the municipality's population and socio-economic score.
 The bonus for additional sheltering is intended to prevent downscaling of capacity in times of a low influx of refugees.
 If no agreement is reached within nine months, the national government can compel municipalities to take on a specified number of asylum seekers.

 In the Nederlands Juristenblad, several jurists questioned the government's ability to force the sheltering of additional refugees.
 Besides, Van der Burg clarified to the Senate that agreements would not be enforced if municipalities unable to fulfill their obligations indicated their challenge in a timely manner.